The European and Global

 map

-According to the Standardized Precipitation-Evapotranspiration Index (SPEI) based on ERA5 data, in late February, negative anomalies are present in central-eastern Europe, central-eastern North America, southern and central-eastern South America, most of Africa, central-eastern Asia, and south-eastern Oceania.
+According to the Standardized Precipitation-Evapotranspiration Index (SPEI) based on ERA5 data, in late March, negative anomalies are present in central-eastern Europe, central North America, central and north-eastern South America, central Africa, central, eastern and south-eastern Asia, and eastern Oceania.

 Additional information related to food security can be found on the European Commission's Anomaly Hotspots of Agricultural Production (ASAP).